OpenSim2Real/os2r-superbuild/docs/sphinx/open_sim2real/physical_monopod/superbuild/superbuild_installation.rst

 .. code-block:: bash

-   pip install sphinx-multiversion sphinx_autodoc_typehints sphinx_fontawesome sphinx_book_theme sphinx_tabs lxml
+   pip install sphinx-multiversion sphinx_autodoc_typehints sphinx_fontawesome sphinx_book_theme sphinx_tabs lxml sphinx-copybutton
    pip install -U breathe

 To update the published docs to the new built docs use the below